 Much of what I liked and disliked about my old Mk1 Sunny or the much-improved final Mk3 Sunny, will apply to the new Solar 410C.
 Be warned though, at 4.1m it might sag if you’re a solo bloater like me.
 The hull is covered in ‘Max 0.2 bar’ stamps but you can try giving it 5psi/0.3bar (50% more than recommended) to make it stiffer.

-In 2013 I sold the Incept and went back to basics with a discontinued Grabner Amigo (left).
+In 2013 I sold the Incept and went back to basics with a discontinued Grabner Amigo (above).
 Like the Incept, it’s rated at 5psi, but comes with no rudder, deck, PRVs, footrests or even seats to speak of.
 It’s what you might call a high-pressure (super rigid) Sunny or 410C.